What is online customer service? + 8 ways to improve your online customer service

 A shift toward digital customer engagement was already underway before COVID-19, and it’s only been accelerated by pandemic challenges.
 The digital experience is especially important considering that ecommerce sales jumped 30 percent in 2020.
 We also know based on the Customer Experience Trends Report 2021 that 65 percent of customers want to buy from companies that offer quick and easy online transactions.

-That also includes online customer support.
+That also includes online customer service.
 It should be as easy to ask a question about a product as it is to buy it.
 With more customer interactions happening primarily online, it’s important for companies to go above and beyond to deliver a compelling online experience.

 So how do you create an online customer experience that feels authentic to your brand, even for customers who never visit your store or office IRL?